llpeterson/direct/access.md

 gives control of the device to whichever base station is receiving the strongest signal from it.
 If the device is involved in a call or other network session at the time, the session must be transferred to the new base station in what is called a *handoff*.
-Details about how handoffs are managed is beyond the scope of this book.
+The decision making process for handoffs is under the purview of the MME, which has historically been a proprietary aspect of the cellular equipment vendors (although open source MME implementations are now starting to be available).

 There have been multiple generations of protocols implementing the cellular network, colloquially known as 1G, 2G, 3G, and so on.
 The first